- Usa commands like pactl info and inxi -A to check if PipeWire is the active server.

 # ldconfig

-This ensures that the JACK libraries are replaced by PipeWire libraries at runtime, pointing to the directory where the PipeWire JACK modules are located, allowing applications to continue using the JACK API but on top of the PipeWire engine.
+This ensures that the JACK libraries are replaced by PipeWire libraries at runtime , pointing to the directory where the PipeWire JACK modules are located, allowing applications to continue using the JACK API but on the PipeWire engine.

 Advanced Bluetooth configuration in PipeWire is managed through files such as /usr/share/pipewire/media-session.d/bluez-monitor.conf or their equivalents depending on the session manager.
 To customize codecs and other options, this file is usually copied to: